Why the New Age of Semantic Web Could Impact Your Local SEO

 - Telephone number

 Marking up your site with linked data will help Google get your information to users faster.
 While it sounds counter-intuitive to answer users’ questions right in the SERP, instead of on your site, it will actually help increase in-store visits and purchases.

 Voice Search Optimization for Local Businesses

 There’s a good reason Google is so interested in semantics: Voice search is taking over.
 In fact, Google says that up to 20% of all mobile searches are voice queries, and more than half of teens (and 40% of adults) currently use voice search, and mobile voice queries are three times more likely to be local than not.
-One survey found that more than 70% of adults under 30 use digital personal assistants!
+One survey found that nearly half of Americans use digital voice assistants!

 So how can you optimize your site for voice searches?